Table of Contents

 |Date of Origin||The 2000s|

 |New Owner Friendly||No|

-Given their background as hunting dogs, the Dox-Bull is very active, can jump high and is prone to digging.
+Given their background as hunting dogs, the Dox-Bull is very active, can jump high, and is prone to digging.
 Some may think that the Pitbull side of the mix will lead the dog towards aggressive behavior, but it is often the Dachshund’s stubbornness that may be a challenge when training them.
 A common myth is that the dog can have violent proclivities, but this is not always the case.
-On the contrary, it is only protective when it sees imminent danger.
+On the contrary, they are only protective when they see imminent danger.

 Furthermore, Doxie-Bull loves the outdoors.
 When taking them to parks or the yard, they prefer not to be constrained by a leash as they enjoy moving around freely.
-Note that you release their rope only on closed areas so that they don’t stray.
+Note that you release their leash only in closed areas so that they don’t stray.

 Grooming Your Pitbull Crossed With Dachshund

 Taking care of your pet’s grooming needs is relatively simple.
 The length of your pet’s coat is short and the density medium, and hence, you will require minimal effort.
 The Doxie-Bull occasionally sheds, so I advise that you brush the skin at least once a week or every couple of days.
 This will ensure that any loose hair is removed and the coat’s natural shine will gleam.
 You may also groom your dog daily if it wants.
 A clean slicker brush or comb is preferable because their skin can be sensitive.
 Check out our best dog grooming tips and more grooming facts for more information.